 If you have auto insurance in the State of Minnesota, then you are entitled to No-Fault benefits if you are injured in an motor vehicle accident.

 No-Fault insurance coverage applies to individuals who have sustained injuries in an accident when the injuries occurred in connection with the maintenance or use of a motor vehicle.
-Under Minnesota law, individuals that qualify for No-Fault benefits are entitled to up to $20,000.00 in medical benefits to cover reasonable and necessary bills for accident-related treatment.
+Under Minnesota law, individuals that qualify for No-Fault benefits are entitled to up to $20,000.00 in medical benefits to cover reasonable and necessary bills for accident-related treatment or more if you have additional insurance coverage.
 The types of medical expenses covered include:

 (1) medical, surgical, x-ray, optical, dental, chiropractic, and rehabilitative services, including prosthetic devices;